kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/11 - Chaos theory, predicting the unpredictable/11 - Chaos theory, predicting the unpredictable.md

 from "03 - In Futurity, Someone Prophetic Sees/11 - Chaos theory, predicting the unpredictable" where file.name != "11 - Chaos theory, predicting the unpredictable"
 ```

+The stock market.
+A small policy change or a rumor can trigger massive stock market swings.